The Faction: Early history

 During 1982, The Faction's practice sessions began to take place in between ramp sessions at the Caballero home.
 There, local skaters gathered to skate "Cab's" backyard vert ramp and hang out.
 Prior to choosing the name "The Faction," an early lineup of the band, consisting of Steve Caballero, Gavin O'Brien, Craig Bosch, and Russ Wright, briefly played as "The Tolerants."
 This lineup only lasted through a couple of practices when Craig Bosch left to join local punk band The Unaware.
 Bosch was replaced by Adam Segal who Steve and Gavin knew from Winchester Skate Park.
 Another local skater Craig Ramsey offered to manage the band under his production company Faction Productions.
 Discussions about a band name lead quickly to the adoption of Craig's production company name for the band itself.
-After recording a single demo of "Spineless Majority" with this line up, Adam switched to guitar and was replaced by drummer Keith Rendon.
+After recording a single demo of "Spineless Majority" on Halloween in Caballero's basement with this line up, Adam switched to guitar and was replaced by drummer Keith Rendon.
 Russ Wright eventually left the band when his stepfather "The Captain" insisted Russ attend military school in Chico, California, leaving The Faction to carry on as a foursome.
-The band continued to perform during skate sessions at Cab's house and eventually landed their first gig opening for Social Distortion at San Jose City College, December 3, 1982.
+The band continued to perform during skate sessions at Cab's house and eventually landed their first gig opening for Social Distortion and Los Olvidados at San Jose City College, December 3, 1982.
 Early gigs were also played at San Francisco clubs Mabuhay Gardens and On Broadway.
 Practice sessions moved from Cab's house to Segal's home in south San Jose.
 At this point the band's career began to take flight.